-Over the holidays Henley Beach welcomed Bowlsome – a pint-sized spot serving stacked-up, nutrient-charged salad bowls to go.
-It’s part of the redevelopment on Seaview Road that will soon include a breezy fish and chipper and Melt outpost.
-Its neighbour is newly opened coffee shop Acacia (keep an eye on Broadsheet next week for more on this).
+Over the December break Henley Beach welcomed Bowlsome – a pint-sized spot serving stacked-up, nutrient-charged salad bowls to go.
+It’s part of the redevelopment on Seaview Road that includes Melt Henley, Sea Salt and Acacia.

 Danielle Elia (who also owns Public with her husband James Anthony) snapped up the complex’s last-remaining vacancy late last year.
 With experience in concept development and interior design, “I usually hand over and don’t end up running [a venue],” Elia says.
 This time she’s in it for the long haul.

 Architecture firm Williams Burton Leopardi kitted out the 40-square-metre site.
 Having recently designed Iberia and Exchange Specialty Coffee’s expansion, it has a knack for optimising not-so-big spaces.
 Black Squid Design leant its branding expertise.

 Beach textures inspired the fit-out: there are glazed, un-grouted tiles; a concrete wall textured by hand; and a “well” made to emulate a handmade ceramic bowl (self-serve taps pour kombucha, nitro cold brew and sparkling water).
 Elia’s motto – “believe in the bowl” – is carved into the floor.